-David Van Horn shall be executive chairman of the board ("Executive Chairman").
+Dave co-founded the business of PPR and its affiliates since their inception in 2007 alongside partners Robert Paulus and John Sweeney.
 Mr. Van Horn's expertise is derived from over 35 years of residential and commercial real estate experience as a licensed Pennsylvania realtor, investor, title company partner, and commercial fundraiser.
 Mr. Van Horn is also a co-founder of the Manager and has a deep understanding of the mission of the Manager, and by extension of the Company, to locate valuable non-performing residential mortgage loans, commercial real estate, and short-term business loans and extracting value therefrom as a store and generator of wealth.
 Mr. Van Horn is a graduate of West Chester University, holding a Bachelor of Science degree in Business Management.
 In addition to his role with the Company and the Manager, Mr. Van Horn's biggest passion is teaching others how to build and preserve wealth through his role as a national speaker, author, and investment blogger on BiggerPockets.com.